 Francis has two decades’ experience in archive and records management.
-Specialising in broadcast collections, he previously worked for the Law Library at Queen’s University Belfast and across a variety of branch libraries and specialist collections for the Belfast Education and Library Board.
-As a Broadcast Archivist for BBCNI, he oversaw the running of their Community Archive at the Ulster Folk & Transport Museum.
+Specialising in broadcast collections, he previously worked for Queen’s University Belfast, Libraries NI and as a Broadcast Archivist for BBC NI.

 Since 2010, Francis has been employed by Northern Ireland Screen.
-In his current role, he is responsible for ongoing screen heritage and archive initiatives – including the Digital Film Archive network and outreach programmes.
-He also managed and curated Northern Ireland’s contribution to the BFI’s major preservation and digitisation initiative, Unlocking Film Heritage (2013-17).
+In his current role, he is responsible for ongoing heritage and archive initiatives.

-He is a member of the RTS Archive Group, the BFI’s Nations and Regions and Rights Management working groups and the organisational representative for Film Archives UK and the EUscreen Foundation.
+He is a member of the RTS Archive Group and the BFI’s Nations and Regions and Rights Management working groups.

 Tricia Malone – Outreach and Access Officer